Evan-LeNoir/AutoBuget-Savvy-Captsone-2020-/README.md

 # Whos's this for?
 #### _Target demographic:_
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;My target demo’ are those who would like assistance with budgeting for their automotive expenses.
+This includes all types of propulsion; electric, diesel and petrol.
+As well as all types of vehicles; motorcycles, cars and trucks.

 <br>